Mathématique: Chapter 4

 “Landry didn’t say?”

 “Yeah, Jackson mentioned it.
-Your building, Jackson’s building, and the god-awful brick thing on the corner of Main and Crescent.
+Your building, Jackson’s building, and the god-awful brick complex on the corner of Main and Crescent.
 Too many abductions over too many years, I guess.”

 “Guess so.
 They don’t have any personnel permanently assigned to Rush because he so rarely goes anywhere other than the base.
 He’s supposed to call if he’s making other plans.”